Strong Characterization for the Airy Line Ensemble: Introduction

 A prominent example of a Brownian Gibbsian line ensemble is the \emph{parabolic Airy line ensemble}, introduced by Prah\"{o}fer--Spohn \cite{SIDP} as the scaling limit for the multi-layer polynuclear growth (PNG) model; it can also be viewed as the edge limit for $n$ non-intersecting Brownian bridges, sometimes called the Brownian watermelon.
 These models are exactly solvable, or integrable, through the framework of determinantal point processes.
-In \cite{SIDP}, and the subsequent work of Johansson \cite{DPGDP}, the multi-point correlation functions of the Airy line ensemble were computed in terms of Airy functions.
+In \cite{SIDP} (as well as in the prior works of Mac{\^e}do \cite{UPCSE} and Forrester--Nagao--Honner \cite{COUS}, and in the subsequent work of Johansson \cite{DPGDP}), the multi-point correlation functions of the Airy line ensemble were computed in terms of Airy functions.
 These calculations in particular implied that its curves decay parabolically, but become jointly translation-invariant after simultaneously shifting them by a parabola.
 The top curve of the Airy line ensemble is known as the Airy$_2$ process, whose one-point marginal is the Tracy--Widom disitribution governing fluctuations for the largest eigenvalue of a Gaussian Unitary Ensemble (GUE) random matrix \cite{LDK}.
 By combining these integrable inputs with a probabilistic analysis, Corwin--Hammond \cite{PLE} realized the parabolic Airy line ensemble as a family of continuous functions satisfying the Brownian Gibbs property (that is, as a Brownian Gibbsian line ensemble); the Airy line ensemble (incorporating the above parabolic shift) was later shown by Corwin--Sun \cite{ELE} to be ergodic under translations.

 Over the past two decades, the Airy line ensemble has become a central object in random surfaces and stochastic growth models.
 In particular, it has long been understood that many random surfaces exhibit boundary-induced phase transitions, in that they can admit sharp interfaces separating faceted regions (where the surface is almost deterministically flat) from rough ones (where it appears more random).
 For Ising crystals, this phenomenon dates back to the Wulff construction (see the books of Dobrushin--Koteck\'{y}--Shlosman \cite{C} and Cerf \cite{CPM}) and, for other surfaces, to the work of Jockusch--Propp--Shor \cite{RTT} (who studied random domino tilings of the Aztec diamond).